 This has aggravated some fans, especially with the talent they had over the 2016/17 season and this past year.
 With players such as Keita Balde and Ciro immobile, Felipe Anderson was the perfect trio to the group which could have seen Lazio soar.
 However, he failed to take the opportunity to the best extent possible with newly promoted coach and former Lazio player Simone Inzaghi.
 This year, after returning from injury back in December, there was an argument that kept Felipe Anderson out of the squad due to his behaviour and poor performance following the Genoa clash where he played the final 20 minutes.
 He was virtually invisible and it resulted in his suspension from the team for one match day, stirring controversy of a possible departure.

-So, why is it the perfect time for Felipe Anderson to actually leave the club this summer?
+So, why was it the perfect time for Felipe Anderson to actually leave the club this summer?
 The reason is simple.
-After a break-out season from former Liverpool and Barcelona attacking-midfielder Luis Alberto, Felipe Anderson’s playing time has diminished, and will continue to do so.
-Inzaghi wants to treat both players equal, but in the 3-5-2 formation that is put into play by the tactician, there is only room for only one or the other, from match-to-match (a secondary striking role behind Ciro Immobile).
+After a break-out season from former Liverpool and Barcelona attacking-midfielder Luis Alberto, Felipe Anderson’s playing time had diminished, and would have continued to do so.
+Inzaghi wanted to treat both players equal, but in the 3-5-2 formation that is put into play by the tactician, there is only room for only one or the other from match-to-match (a secondary striking role behind Ciro Immobile).

-With a player of Anderson’s quality and age – as much as all Laziali fans would hate to see the player leave, the management of Lazio must let him depart now, so we are able to collect the maximum dollar amount possible before his contract expires and a situation similar to that of Stefan De Vrij occurs (where he would leave for free, or for less than his actual value).
-Felipe Anderson has also been with the club for 5 years now, and though he has much respect for the biancocelesti colours, he wants to join a top side in Europe to improve his chances at playing internationally with Brazil.
+With a player of Anderson’s quality and age, as much as all Laziali hate to see the player leave, the management of Lazio were smart in allowing him to depart now, so they were able to collect the maximum dollar amount possible before his contract expires and a situation similar to that of Stefan De Vrij occurred (where he would leave for free, or for less than his actual value).
+Felipe Anderson had also been with the club for 5 years, and though he had much respect for the biancocelesti colours, he wanted to join a top side in Europe to improve his chances at playing internationally with Brazil.